aws-samples/searchable-encryption-dynamodb-howto/BeaconPOC/Demo.md

 ## Required Access Patterns

 1. Get meetings by date and email
-1. Get meetings by date and employeeID
+1. Get meetings by date and EmployeeNumber
-1. Get meetings by date and building/floor/room
+1. Get reservations by date and building/floor/room
 1. Get employee data	by email
 1. Get meetings by email
 1. Get tickets by email
 1. Get reservations by email
 1. Get time cards by email
-1. Get employee Info by employeeID
+1. Get employee Info by EmployeeNumber
 1. Get employee Info by email
 1. Get Ticket History by ticket ID
 1. Get Ticket History by employee email